johnkaizer/DiscoverSkul/README.md

 1. Clone this project
 2. Import the project into Android Studio
-3. Connect your android device with USB or just start your emulator
+3. Connect your android device with USB or use your emulator
-4. After the project has finished setting up it stuffs, click the run button
+4. After the project has finished resolving dependencies and building you run
-## Support
-- Found this project useful ❤️?
-Support by clicking the ⭐️ button on the upper right of this page. ✌️
-- Notice anything else missing?
-File an issue
-- Feel free to contribute in any way to the project from typos in docs to code review are all welcome.

 ## Development
 For contributions.!